Meta and TikTok explain response to Dublin riots and misinformation

 He said they have partnered with 26 factcheckers across the EU, and that “debunking” labels have been applied to 1.1 million posts on Facebook originating in Ireland in the first half of this year.

+Fianna Fail TD Christopher O’Sullivan raised the issue of a voicenote being shared on the Meta messaging app WhatsApp “calling for immigrants to be killed”, and asked if there was a failure to curb it spreading “like wildfire”.

+Mr O Broin said that virality was identified as a “significant problem” for WhatsApp, and that messages could be shared with “thousands upon thousands upon thousands of groups”, and that some measures were taken to limit this.

-He said that virality was identified as a problem for its messaging app WhatsApp, but that as it was an encrypted messaging service, it could not do anything about a post unless it was reported.
+But as it was an encrypted messaging service, it could not act on a post unless it was reported.

+“On WhatsApp, because it is a fundamentally different tech, it is end-to-end encrypted, in that case we cannot scan the content of the messages, so we cannot go in and scan what is actually happening in the messages the same way we can with posts on Facebook on public profiles.
+We rely on users reporting the content from WhatsApp in app… and that’s not just because of end-to-end encryption, that’s because of EU law as well.”

-Mr O Broin said that Facebook got in contact with the gardai when the Dublin riots unfolded, and the purpose of that was to establish what was happening.
+Mr O Broin said that Facebook got in contact with the gardai when the Dublin riots unfolded, and the purpose of that was “to establish what is happening”.

+“Law enforcement can then go through our portal to request certain actions in relation to accounts, in relation to particular types of content… but the discussion at that stage wouldn’t have been about removing content,” he said.

-He said that there was a large team across the country engaging that evening to ensure that “decisions were being made quickly and accurately” on the posts on its platforms.
+He said that separate to that, a large team across the country ensured that “decisions were being made quickly and accurately” on the posts on its platforms.

 Ryan Meade, Google’s government affairs and public policy manager in Ireland, said the company was “committed to fighting the spread of misinformation online”.